Intrepid-2a/EyeTracking/README.md

 Nothing

-> This function closes all objects, connections and files that were used (such as raw data files).
+> This function closes all objects, connections and files that were used (such as raw data files) and can be closed, depending on the eye-tracker used.
+In the case of the EyeLink it also downloads all closed data files.